gorda/istio.io/content/en/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 network policies and legacy egress proxies and firewalls.
 Finally, I describe the performance considerations regarding the secure control of egress traffic in Istio.

-## Alternative solutions for egress traffic control
+## Alternative solutions for egress traffic control{#alternative-solutions-for-egress-traffic-control}

 First, let's remember the [requirements for egress traffic control](/blog/2019/egress-traffic-control-in-istio-part-1/#requirements-for-egress-traffic-control) we previously collected: